What is peer mentoring?

 The Role of a Peer Mentor

 Who Should be a Peer Mentor?

-• Peer mentors can come from all backgrounds.
-Mentors should be individuals with positive outlooks on managing kidney disease.
+Peer mentors can come from all backgrounds.
+Mentors should be individuals with positive outlooks of managing kidney disease.

-• Individuals who are succeeding at achieving their treatment goals can provide insight to help others successfully manage kidney disease.
+Individuals who are succeeding in achieving their treatment goals can provide insight to help others successfully manage kidney disease.

 What Other Guidelines are there for Peer Mentors?

 Peer mentors should wait for a patient’s consent before approaching them as a mentor.